-Many different fishing artifacts such as rods and various types of hooks have been unearthed to show the versatility of their equipment.
+Many different fishing artefacts such as rods and various types of hooks have been unearthed to show the versatility of their equipment.
 Fishing for survival was traditionally carried out with a net or spear, while the angler used a rod and line.
 People of some wealth also went fishing, but often only in the pond at their villa, while enjoying a few glasses of beer or wine.

 Unfortunately, not many lyrics of songs dating from Ancient Egypt have been found, except for a few texts of love songs dating from the Ramesside period.
 The Egyptians generally associated music and dance with the joys of love.
 The instruments used were the flute and a sort of whistle, the guitar, the harp, and lyre, the last two having sometimes nearly twenty strings.
 Assistants beat time by handclapping.